IBM/charts/stable/ibm-microclimate/README.md

 #### Create a secret to use Tiller over TLS
+**NOTE**: This step can be skipped for ICP 2.1.0.2 installation

 Microclimate's pipeline deploys applications using the Tiller at `kube-system`.
 Secure communication with this Tiller is required and must be configured by creating a Kubernetes secret that contains the required certificate files as detailed below.

-To the create the secret, use the following command replacing the values with where you saved your files:
+To create the secret, use the following command replacing the values with where you saved your files:

 ```
 kubectl create secret generic microclimate-helm-secret --from-file=cert.pem=.helm/cert.pem --from-file=ca.pem=.helm/ca.pem --from-file=key.pem=.helm/key.pem